staythepath/chatarr/README.md

 There is a discord bot included, but it isn't perfect.
 Right now you can start it from the config by saving your discord token for your bot, checking the box and picking a channel.
 To stop the discord bot you have to stop the whole thing, or restart it.
 It works through reactions in Discord.
 Any time it mentions a movie, it adds a emoji that corresponds with the reaction in it's message.
 You can click the reaction at the bottom of the message to add the movie to radarr.
 This is actually how this whole thing started.

 ## Cost Warning
 **Please note: OpenAI charges for API usage.
 It's recommended to monitor your usage closely, especially when first using this application, to understand potential costs.** That said, using GPT-3.5  makes it relatively cheap, it seems more than sufficient to me, and it's much faster.
-I haven't really seen a lot of stuff GPT-4 does that is much better thatn GPT-3.5, but you can always give it a shot.
+I haven't really seen a lot of stuff GPT-4 does that is much better than GPT-3.5, but you can always give it a shot.

 # Installation